JasonRawlins/Gedcom/README.md

 Each Gedcom line starts with a level, followed by a space, then a tag and value.
-In a well-formed Gedcom file, leading whitespace is not allowed, but I'll be indenting the data to make it more readable in this readme.
+In a well-formed Gedcom file, leading whitespace is not allowed, but I'll be indenting the data to make it more readable.
 The amount of indentation is determined by the level of the line.
 For example, here is the formatted individual record (INDI):

 0 @I72800176@ INDI